DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforeformatchange_event.md

 ### Description

-@short: fires before the format of a cell is changed
+@short: Fires before the format of a cell is changed

 ### Usage